Joseph P. Kennedy II: Elections

-In 1986, incumbent Democrat and Speaker of the House Thomas Phillip "Tip" O'Neill Jr., who had held Massachusetts' 8th congressional district (a Democratic stronghold in Boston and Cambridge, Massachusetts) seat since 1953, announced his retirement.
-Kennedy decided to run for the seat, which his uncle, former president John F. Kennedy, had held from 1947 to 1953.
-The Democratic nomination was contested by a number of well-known Democrats including state senator George Bachrach and state representative Mel King.
-However, Kennedy garnered endorsements from The Boston Globe and the retiring O'Neill.
-Kennedy won the primary with 53%.
-He won the general election with 72% of the vote.
-He won re-election in 1988 (80%), 1990 (72%), 1992 (83%), 1994 (99%), and 1996 (84%).
+In 1986, incumbent Democrat and Speaker of the House Tip O'Neill, who had held the seat for Massachusetts's 8th congressional district (a Democratic stronghold in Boston and Cambridge, Massachusetts) since 1953, announced his retirement.
+Kennedy ran for the seat, which his uncle John F. Kennedy had held from 1947 to 1953.
+The Democratic nomination was contested by several well-known Democrats, including state senator George Bachrach and state representative Mel King.
+Kennedy was endorsed by The Boston Globe and by O'Neill.
+He won the primary with 53% of the vote, and the general election with 72%.
+He was reelected in 1988, 1990, 1992, 1994, and 1996.